Bloxybeans/Commit-Complimenter/README.md

 # Commit Complimenter

-_adds positivity to commits._
+_adds positivity to your commits._

-This project provides a simple Python script designed to run as a Git hook on Windows.
-It checks your commit message for signs of potential frustration or negativity (by looking for specific keywords) and, if detected, automatically appends a random compliment or positive message before the commit is finalized.
+This project is just a simple Python script designed to run as a Git hook on Windows.
+It checks your commit message for negativity (by looking for specific keywords) and automatically appends a random compliment or positive message before the commit is finalized.

 I got really bored at night and made this